micmejia/bible-dump/AMPC/Revelation/Rev 14.md

 Then another angel, a second, followed, declaring, Fallen, fallen is Babylon the great!
-She who made all nations drink of the [maddening] wine of her passionate unchastity [[^d]idolatry].
+She who made all nations drink of the [maddening] wine of her passionate unchastity [idolatry].